 Sean Scully - New Now: Modern & Contemporary Art New York Wednesday, September 25, 2024 | Phillips

-Discovering the checkerboard composition marked a significant breakthrough in Scully’s practice.
+While variations on stripes have been explored by other notable artists such as Frank Stella and Agnes Martin, discovering the checkerboard composition marked a significant breakthrough in Scully’s practice and set him apart from his contemporaries.
 “Breaking the stripe made the checkerboard possible, because then I’m already dividing up the surface in a way the obliged me to paint without direction,” the artist recalled.
 “When you paint a checkerboard, you have to paint without direction.
 When you paint a stripe, there’s a tautology.”i With the horizontal pit against the vertical, Untitled encourages the eye to bounce across its sonorous composition.

 The work’s geometric structure, however, is rounded by the artist’s gestural mark making and use of a raw edge.
 As John Yau identifies: “Hovering between strict order and complete disarray, with the latter seemingly about to gain the upper hand, Scully’s paintings, pastels and watercolors accept the inevitability of time’s dissembling power, even as they resist succumbing to chaos.”i Yau further identifies Scully's use of “bricks” as a key element for shaping the passing of time.
 The form first emerged after Scully spent time in Mexico, influenced by the architecture of its ancient temples, and evolved to consider more proximal references like the stone walls ubiquitous in the artist’s native Ireland.
 The loose architectural motif deftly captures the essence of passing time’s relative structure but perceived fluidity.